FaithChepkemoi/My-Personal-Website/README.md

 ##Features
 1. Responsive website: can be used in both mobile and desktop
 2. Contact Section: Includes links to my email and social profiles.

+##Known Issues and Futures Improvements
+ #Known Issues:
+ - There is no issues identified at this stage.

+ # Future Improvements:
+  -Add more projects and case studies.
+  -Implement a contact form with backend functionality.
+  -Add more projects and case studies.